© Copyright Vetcall 2024 | Website design by Plato Creative

 It is important that you use a safe, effective and complete worming treatment.
 Not all worming products are the same, and often those stocked in supermarkets and pet stores are ineffective, and or not complete wormers.

-At Vetcall we stock Drontal and Dolpac complete worming tablets.
+At Vetcall we stock Milpro and Popantel complete worming tablets.

 The number of tablets required depends on your dog's weight.
 If you are unsure of your dog's weight feel free to bring him/her down to the hospital for a free weight check.Back to News and advice